wywy-vietnam/general/welcome/welcome2-2.md

 ## DIAMOND-TIER
-This tier is the second level, and You must post every day for over 7days if you cannot post every day, even 30min in a day, then you should go to the low tier.
+Welcome to Diamond Tier.
+You are 10% person of total starters.
+You are deserved to receive many good things as much as your efforts.

 Ban condition:
 1. You must keep posting on the date
 2. Every penalty is kicked out during one week.
+3. Keep post over 7days.
+If you cannot post every day, even 30min in a day, then you should go to the low tier.

 ### Purpose
 It is the purpose of rid the fear of **learning** English content.